How to grow and care for honeysuckle

 How to plant honeysuckle

-Deciduous honeysuckles should be planted in late winter, evergreen honeysuckles in spring or autumn.
+Deciduous honeysuckles are best planted in late winter, evergreen honeysuckles in spring or autumn.

 When planting any honeysuckle, dig in some well-rotted organic matter, such as garden compost or well rotted manure, into the soil before planting.
 Dig a hole that is the same size as the rootball, and plant at the same depth as the plant was in the pot.
-Mulch with organic matter to help with water retention.
-Water in well.
+Firm in wall, water deeply and finally mulch with organic matter to help with water retention.

-Climbing honeysuckles are self-clinging but require a helping hand when young.
+Climbing honeysuckles will twine around supports but require a helping hand when young.
 If you're growing one against a wall or fence, put up some galvanised wires and lead the plant to these by guiding the stems with a bamboo cane, or tie them in to a support.

-Shrubby honeysuckles such as Lonicera nitida can be planted as cheaper, bare-root plants in autumn or winter.
-For a dense hedge plant five small plants per metre.
+Many shrubby honeysuckles can be planted as cheaper, bare-root plants in autumn or winter.
+For a dense hedge, plant five small plants per metre.

 Where to buy honeysuckle online

-Beware of the 'rain shadow' that can occur at the base of walls and fences, where rain doesn't penetrate the soil.
-Mulching around the base of the climbing honeysuckles in spring, with well rotted manure or garden compost, can help to retain moisture.
+Beware of the 'rain shadow' that can occur at the base of walls and fences, where rain doesn't reach the soil.
+Mulching around the base of climbing honeysuckles in spring with well-rotted manure or garden compost can help to retain moisture.

 How to prune honeysuckle

-Honeysuckle pruning depends on the type of honeysuckle you are growing.
+Honeysuckle pruning depends on the type of honeysuckle you are growing - climbing or shrubby.

 Climbing honeysuckles

 If your climbing honeysuckle is overgrown, renovate it in late winter by cutting it back hard.
-In this vintage clip from Gardeners' World, Joe Swift demonstrates how to prune honeysuckle growing on an obelisk:
+In this vintage clip from Gardeners' World, below, Joe Swift demonstrates how to prune honeysuckle growing on an obelisk.

 Shrubby honeysuckles